 How to be Mentally Prepared for Emergencies

-The worst thing that you can do that adversely affects mental preparedness, is to not be prepared at all.
+The worst thing that you can do that adversely affects your mental game, is to not be prepared at all.

 Now, who would you rather be?